Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 Immunotherapeutic drugs include blinatumomab (Blincyto) and inotuzumab ozogamicin (Besponsa), both for B-cell precursor ALL.

-The most recently approved approach to relapsed disease in the pediatric and young adult population is the use of chimeric antigen receptor (CAR) T-cell therapy, Kymriah (tisagenlecleucel).
+The most recently approved approach to relapsed disease in the pediatric and young adult population is the use of chimeric antigen receptor (CAR) T-cell therapy Kymriah (tisagenlecleucel), targeting a B-cell protein called CD19.

 The drugs known as tyrosine kinase inhibitors (TKIs) are also utilized in the relapsed setting.
 Tyrosine kinase is a growth-stimulating protein.
 TKI drugs block the cell signals that trigger cancer growth.
 TKI drugs approved for adults with Philadelphia chromosome-positive (Ph+) ALL include: Imatinib (Gleevec), Dasatinib (Sprycel), Ponatinib (Iclusig), and Bosutinib (Bosulif).